According to a 2021 Pew Research survey, 44% of Americans between 18 and 49 say they don't want to have children.

 If you don't have children, there are retirement issues you have to consider that your friends and family with children may not have to worry about.

-There are positive aspects, like retiring with $500,000 in savings.
+There are positive aspects, like having enough to maybe retire early.
 But you may have to adjust your budget to account for extra expenses.

 For example, adult children may help their parents stay in their homes longer, while you may need to pay for a retirement community.